 I would have kept that device, but Straight Talk finally introduced their first Android phone, the Samsung Galaxy Precedent.
 This made a huge difference in how I used the phone as I became addicted to the email and text alerts.

 Despite indications that smart phones are clearly the only option many consider, I switched back temporarily to such basic phones in quick succession as Motorola EM326g, the LG 300g, and the Samsung S275g.

-I have been testing the Greatcall Touch 3 for the last few months.
+I used the Greatcall Touch 3 for a few months.